-The BBC World Service visits the Nanomedicine Lab for an interview about the implications of Brexit.
-Their one the key questions was: Are UK-based scientists already suffering from the country’s imminent departure from the European Union?
+The BBC World Service interviewed Professor Kostarelos.
+One of their key questions was: Are UK-based scientists already suffering from the country’s imminent departure from the European Union?

 BBC Radio Manchester interviews Dr Bussy ahead of the Royal visit

 As a nanosafety specialist, Cyrill first discussed what “nanosafety” encompasses and why this is important for the sustainable development of nanotechnologies.
 He then moved on to explain what the Duke and Duchess will be presented with and what graphene is currently used for, including the BAC mono car that made the headlines of most media coverage.

 Graphene oxide article highlighted in Materials Today

 Dhifaf Jasim’s article on ‘Graphene oxide slips through the body’ was highlighted in a News article in Materials Today.

 Kostas is featured as one of the Explorers in the Science Museum exhibition titled ‘Wonder Materials: Graphene and Beyond’